sfeir-open-source/sfeir-school-github-action-dev/docs/markdown/50-lifecycle/01-used-by-who.md

 # Used by who

-You are curious by nature, and when to know if anybody already use your Action
+You are curious by nature, and when to know if anybody already use your Action.

-For that GitHub expose all the repositories which use your action
+For that GitHub expose all the repositories which use your action.

 > **Insights** > **Dependency graph** > **Dependents**